-- Measures of difference among agents, such as whether the distribution among agents of some state variable is uni- or multi-modal, e.g., is wealth distributed normally among agents or are there distinct groups of rich and poor? and whether different kinds of agents are segregated over time or space. - Stability properties (Grimm and Wissel 1997), which can provide insight into a system's internal mechanisms and be important for management problems.
-Currencies can evaluate stability properties such as how quickly the system returns to some "normal" state after a disturbance, how large the "domain of attraction" spanned by two or more state variables is (outside this domain, the system loses important characteristics, e.g., spatial segregation, in the Segregation model), and what buffer mechanisms damp the system's dynamica.
+Measures of difference among agents:

+- Whether the distribution among agents of some state variable is uni- or multi-modal, e.g., is wealth distributed normally among agents or are there distinct groups of rich and poor? - Whether different kinds of agents are segregated over time or space. - Stability properties, which can provide insight into a system's internal mechanisms and be important for management problems: - How quickly the system returns to some "normal" state after a disturbance? - How large the "domain of attraction" spanned by two or more state variables is? - What buffer mechanisms damp the system's dynamics.

 H8.
-Simplified Models
+Analyze Simplified Models

-- Analyze simplified versions of your model. - Once we have chosen our first currencies, we proceed to the most important approach for analyzing models: Simplify!
-ABMs (and other models) can be hard to understand because so many different factors affect model behavior. - Often, it is relatively easy to reduce this complexity and make understanding what mechanisms cause what results much more feasible.
+- Once we have chosen our first currencies, we proceed to the most important approach for analyzing models: Simplify! - ABMs (and other models) can be hard to understand because so many different factors affect model behavior. - Often, it is relatively easy to reduce this complexity and make understanding what mechanisms cause what results much more feasible.

-Kinds of Simplifications
+Kinds of Simplifications I

-- Make environment constant. - Make space homogenous (all patches are the same, and constant over time). - Reduce stochasticity, for example by initializing all agents identically or by replacing random draws with the mean value of their distribution (e.g., replace set size 2 + random-float 10 with set size 6). - Reduce the system's size by using fewer turtles and patches. - Turn off some actions in the model's schedule (just comment them out in the go procedure). - Manually create simplified initial configurations and states that allow you to check whether a certain mechanism works as you assume.
+- Make environment (and input data) constant. - Make space homogeneous (all patches are the same, and constant over time). - Reduce stochasticity, e.g., by initializing all agents identically or by replacing random draws with the mean value of their distribution - Example.
+Replace set size 2 + random-float 10 with set size 6). - Reduce the system's size by using fewer turtles and patches.